jst-build/jst/doc/concepts/multi-repo.md

 way, it provides an environment for developing applications based on `foo` and `bar`.

-For example, the invocation `just build -C /etc/just/repos.conf baz` tells our tool to build the target `baz` from the module the working directory is located in. `foo` will refer to the repository found at `/opt/foobar/repo` (using rules from `/etc/just/rules`,
+For example, the invocation `jst backend build -C /etc/just/repos.conf baz` tells our tool to build the target `baz` from the module the working directory is located in. `foo` will refer to the repository found at `/opt/foobar/repo` (using rules from `/etc/just/rules`,